mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is an $11 fee charged per record.
 This fee is payable using a credit or debit card (Visa, Mastercard, Discover, or American Express).
 There is a convenience fee of $1.26 assessed for every transaction.
 Individuals who want to make copies are advised to plug in a printer while requesting as the online system only provides a one-time view of the record and does not save results.

 To obtain a certified record, parties requesting their records may use the mail or online services.
-Mail requests may be made by sending a completed Consent to Release Record (Form DPPA–2), self-addressed stamped envelope, and a certified cashier’s check of $11 to the mail address listed on the form.
+Mail requests may be made by sending a completed Consent to Release Record (Form DPPA–2), a self-addressed stamped envelope, and a certified cashier’s check of $11 to the mail address listed on the form.
 Individuals requesting another person’s record may use the Driver Records Request (Form DPPA–3) instead.
 In-person requests may be made with the same forms and fee, minus the self-addressed stamped envelope.
 The agency may also provide alternative methods to pay the driving records fee.

 For third parties, including agencies, businesses, companies, and other service providers, a comprehensive list of authorized parties is available on the DPPA–3 form.
 Qualified parties may use this form to make record requests to the mail address typed on the form, or make in-person purchases at walk-in locations in Batesville, Jackson, and Hattiesburg.